-Istria nudist resorts – Zelena (Green) Lagoon Porec
+Istria nudist resorts – Zelena Lagoon Porec

-Camping resort Zelena lagoon is easily accessible by car, but there is also regular boat transfer from Porec riva to the camp which departs every hour.
+Camping resort Zelena lagoon (aka “Green Lagoon”) is easily accessible by car, but there is also a regular boat transfer from Porec Riva to the camp which departs every hour.

-The nudist beach is about 200 meters long, rocky with some paved areas.
-There is also a considerable grass covered area where you can find some nice shade under the trees.
+The nudist beach is about 200 meters long and rocky, with some paved areas.
+There is also a considerable area covered with grass where you can find some welcomed shade under the trees.

 Istria nudist resorts – Polari camping near Rovinj